Greatdanesbymichelle.com

 But, now that BARF has been around for over ten years and continues to grow in popularity, it might be something to consider.
 Breeders report a host of improvements in their great danes in terms of health and longevity once on a raw diet.
 But again, this is a choice that must also depend on your lifestyle and your dane.
 Some thrive on BARF and others thrive on processed.

 A word of caution though – raw dog food is more than throwing a raw meaty bone down and it takes some research to understand what is required.
 Do the research if this is the way you want to go.
-(Our
+(Our raw dog food article provides more detailed advice for BARF feeding.)

 A HOME COOKED MEAL FOR YOUR DANE?